CSCfi/csc-user-guide/docs/computing/webinterface/desktop.md

 2. **With VNC client**.
 For better performance you can use a native VNC client, such as RealVNC or TigerVNC.
 Native VNC client may also be a good alternative if experiencing issues with clipboard integration between remote desktop and local host with the browser connection.
 Instructions for native VNC clients can be found in the Native instructions tab.
 This requires installing the VNC client on your local machine.

 ## Using the desktop
-The applications mentioned above have a direct shortcut on desktop.
+The available applications can be found in the applications menu, found in the top-left corner, or by right-clicking the desktop.
+Application shortcuts directly on the desktop can also be generated or reset to the defaults by enabling the *Reset desktop icons* option in the Desktop app launch form on Mahti.
+To add additional desktop shortcuts, you can drag desired applications from the applications menu to the desktop.

 For starting any other software available on the supercomputers:

 1. Open terminal
 2. Start the software as described in [Applications section](../../apps/index.md), usually `module load XX` and `<start_command_for_XX>`.

-(The applications menu in desktop does not include Puhti or Mahti scientific applications, just basic Linux tools.)
+(The applications menu in desktop does not include all Puhti or Mahti scientific applications.)